 If you look at the price chart of ETC token, you will notice that it has been relatively stable compared to other popular cryptocurrencies.
 However, don't let that stability lure you into a false sense of satisfaction as all digital currencies are highly volatile.
 Prices can plummet or surge at any moment without giving you enough time to make a decision.

 This phenomenon, which is particularly unique to cryptocurrencies, makes it challenging to recommend investment with a high level of certainty.
-The best way is to invest an amount that doesn't affect you financially and diversify your finances to manage your risks.
-It's likely that Ethereum Classic might be undervalued for what it is and may have a high growth potential in the coming months, but no investment comes with a hundred percent guaranteed success.
+The best way to invest in Ethereum Classic (ETC) is with only an amount that doesn't affect you financially and diversify your finances to manage your risks.
+It's likely that ETC might be undervalued for what it is and may have a high growth potential in the coming months, but no investment comes with a hundred percent guaranteed success.

 Ethereum Classic, an offshoot of Ethereum with an overall market capitalization of $531 million,...

 Note: The following is a story of the events that led to the survival...

 In terms of functionality, they don't have any differences.
 Ethereum Classic is the original blockchain that didn't go through the hard fork update that fixed the hack that was a result of a DAO hack.